Expat Groups and Blogs

 Business and Professional Organizations

-Net Party Buenos Aires is a group who organizes social outings for young professionals.
+Net Party Buenos Aires is a group that organizes social outings for young professionals.

 American Chamber of Commerce Argentina: the website is in Spanish, but they have many people working for them who are Americans, as well as Argentines who speak English.